Download Careers360 App

 Fungi are described to be eukaryotes that have their cells covered by a cell membrane and can have membrane-bound organelles with DNA in the nucleus.

-A few of the fungi are unicellular, however, most of them are plural cellular, and the most famous of the unicellular fungi are yeasts which have both the features of asexual and sexual reproductions.
+A few of the fungi are unicellular; however, most of them are multicellular, and the most famous of the unicellular fungi are yeasts, which have both the features of asexual and sexual reproduction.

-The cell walls of fungi contain mostly chitin, a compound that is common in others such as more supportive and protective characteristics.
+The cell walls of fungi contain mostly chitin, a compound that is common in other such as more supportive and protective characteristics.

-Fungi are heterotrophic in their mode of nutrition, and within a shorter period release enzymes to digest the substances outside their body.
-They release enzymes on the organic material and decompose the material breaking it into soluble molecules which can be absorbed through the walls of the cells.
-It allows fungi to live in numerous environments as decomposers or as parasites or mutualists of other organisms.
+Fungi are heterotrophic in their mode of nutrition, and within a shorter period, release enzymes to digest the substances outside their body.
+They release enzymes on the organic material and decompose the material, breaking it into soluble molecules which can be absorbed through the walls of the cells.
+It allows fungi to live in numerous environments as decomposers or parasites or mutualists of other organisms.

 Classification Of Fungi

-The phylum Zygomycota are called bread mounds and owe their name to their structures called zygospores involved in sexual reproduction.
-They dwell usually on plant matter and are of economic significance both as saprophytes and parasites of plants.
+The phylum Zygomycota is called bread molds and owes their name to its structures called zygospores, involved in sexual reproduction.
+They usually dwell on plant matter and are of economic significance both as saprophytes and parasites of plants.

 Recommended video for Kingdom Fungi